MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-integrate-field-service.md

 * Resources that aren't blocked, don't have **Use Time Sheet** selected, and do have **Hours** specified as the unit of measure on the **Dynamics 365 Field Service Integration Setup** page.
 * Service items (requires that you're using the Premium experience in [!INCLUDE [prod_short](includes/prod_short.md)]).

-## Standard Field Service entity mapping for synchronisation
+## <a name="standard-field-service-entity-mapping-for-synchronization"></a>Standard Field Service entity mapping for synchronisation

 The basis of synchronising data is mapping the tables and fields in [!INCLUDE [prod_short](includes/prod_short.md)] with tables and columns in Dataverse, so they can exchange the data.
 Mapping happens through integration tables.
 To learn more about table mappings, go to [Mapping the Tables and Fields to Synchronise](/dynamics365/business-central/admin-how-to-modify-table-mappings-for-synchronization).